deedubyalabs/crm-pro/memory-bank/project-overview.md

 *   **Client Management:** Keeping track of client interactions, preferences, and project history can become disorganized.
 *   **Adopting New Technology:** Many existing solutions are too complex, expensive, or not tailored to the specific, often mobile, workflow of a solo operator.

-PROActive OS aims to alleviate these burdens by providing a smart, centralized, and easy-to-use platform.
+PROActive ONE aims to alleviate these burdens by providing a smart, centralized, and easy-to-use platform.

 ## 10. Problems It Solves

-PROActive OS, with its AI enhancements and strategic integrations, directly addresses the solo contractor's pain points by:
+PROActive ONE, with its AI enhancements and strategic integrations, directly addresses the solo contractor's pain points by:

 1.  **Streamlining CRM Management:** Providing efficient tools for organizing and maintaining contact data through easy deletion, bulk actions, and quick filtering/searching, enhanced by AI for lead qualification and follow-up, including automated Lead-to-Customer conversion and "add as you go" functionality for categories (Source, Stage, Type).
 2.  **Efficient Task Management:** Introducing a dedicated "Jobs" module linkable to Contacts, Opportunities, and Projects, including fields for task details, checklist functionality with adapted status updates (e.g., "In Progress" on checklist item completion), and potential for AI assistance in generating checklists, task prioritization, or suggestions.